 The flow rate Q is defined to be the volume of fluid passing by some location through an area during a period of time.
 In symbols, this can be written as: Q = V / t

 where V is the volume and t is the elapsed time.
-The units you would use in hydraulics for the volume flow are liter per minute or l/min.
+In SI base units, the flow rate has the unit cubic meters per second m3/s.
+The units we use here often for the volume flow are liter per minute or l/min.

-The diameter of an oil line depends primarily on the volume flow as well as the speed of an hydraulik cylinder.
-In order to answer these questions, we derive the following relation:
+The diameter of an oil line or the speed of an hydraulik cylinder depends primarily on the flow rate.
+In order to calculate these problems, we derive the following equation:

 Regarding a hose you see that flow rate and velocity are related.
 But flow rate also depends on the diameter of the hose.
 The precise relationship between flow rate Q and velocity v is: Q = dV /dt = A * v

 A cross sectional area, V volume of the oil, v velocity oil